dataviz9/dataviz9.github.io/README.md

 We created a `csv` file for each country.
 The files are named after the unique 3 letter code of each country.
 This makes it easier to connect our main visualizations.
 Each file contains all the information needed (footprint, deficit, year,ratio)
-The data are avaible [here](https://github.com/dataviz9/dataviz9.github.io/tree/master/static/footprintByYear)

 Concerning the ecological footprint, we created a file for each year of avaible data.
-One file contains all the information about the footrpint, the country, the three letter code and the deficit which is calculated by the difference of the biocapacity per person and the footprint per person of a country.
+One file contains all the information about the footprint, the country, the three letter code and the deficit which is calculated by the difference of the biocapacity per person and the footprint per person of a country.

 The footprint files are avaible [here](https://github.com/dataviz9/dataviz9.github.io/tree/master/static/footprintDeficitByYear)